-Remove the slinger ring (12) from the shaft.
-Remove the bearing housing mounting hardware from the base.
+There are no provisions for draining the grease from the pedestal.
+Place a drip pan under the pedestal before removing the shaft and bearings.
+Remove the slinger ring (16) from the shaft.
+Remove the pedestal mounting hardware from the base.
 Tie and tag any shims used under the mounting feet for leveling.

-Use snap ring pliers to remove the bearing retaining ring (19) from the bearing housing bore.
-Remove the bearing shim set (20); tie and tag the shims, or measure and record their thickness for ease of reassembly.
+Use snap ring pliers to remove the bearing retaining ring (9) from the pedestal bore.
+Remove the bearing shims (13).
+For ease of reassembly, tie and tag the shims or measure and record their thickness.

-Place a block of wood against the impeller end of the shaft, and tap the shaft and assembled bearings (13 and 14) out of the bearing housing.
+Place a block of wood against the impeller end of the shaft and tap the shaft and assembled bearings (12 and 15) out of the pedestal.